malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

 ## Moving Forward

 While my LINE account remains in limbo, I've adapted by migrating to alternative communication platforms and ensuring better redundancy in my digital communications.
+However, this transition comes with its own challenges: I now need to explain to all my contacts that I am no longer reachable on LINE—a platform that nearly everyone in Japan uses as their primary communication method.

+Technically, I could potentially create a new LINE account with a new phone number, but why should I go through this hassle when I did nothing wrong?
+The principle matters.
+Obtaining a new phone number and re-establishing all my contacts shouldn't be necessary when the original enforcement action was unjustified and opaque.

-However, the broader issues of platform accountability and user rights remain unresolved.
+The broader issues of platform accountability and user rights remain unresolved.

 The tech industry often speaks about "moving fast and breaking things," but when those things include people's livelihoods and social connections, the human cost becomes unacceptable.
 As digital platforms become increasingly central to modern life, we need better frameworks for accountability, transparency, and user protection.

 Until then, we're all just one algorithmic decision away from digital exile.

+[^1]: As of this writing, my legal fees related to this case amount to about ¥120,000.